lightflash03/Simpleet/README.md

 # Simpleet

-A Simple Meeting Web Application for one-on-one meetings.
+A Simple Meeting Web Application for one-on-one meetings. <br>
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.
+This project was developed with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1 and Bootstrap version 5.

 ---